raspberrychris/paddleboardmaster/content/post/gili-10-6-11-6-air-all-around-inflatable-stand-up-paddle-board.md

 * Made in China

+We think this is a great board for someone who has an existing hard board but wants something that they can use on the weekends.

+It is a little less affordable than some of the other SUPs that we have reviewed, but the quality of the materials and the overall package is extremely good.

+The only negative point that we could find really was that this SUP is not made in the US.
+It is actually made in China, contrary to some of the listings of this product on the internet.

+One of the things that makes this inflatable paddle board quite special is the quality of the accessories and how they fit together to be one overall package.
+Also the weight of the board is just 19lbs.
+Considering most SUPs weigh 25lbs this is a considerable reduction.

+You will likely need an electric pump to pump up this SUP.
+The **Villanova pump** is our recommendation

 [**Click here to check out the GILI 10'6/11'6 AIR All Around Inflatable Stand Up Paddle Board on Amazon.com...**](#)